janjongboom/mbed-simulator/README.md

     ```
     $ npm install
-    $ node build.js demos/blinky
+    $ node build.js demos/blinky        # replace 'blinky' with 'interrupts' or 'network' for other demo's
     ```

-1. Then, navigate to the `out` folder, and start a web server:
+1. Then, start a web server:

     ```
-    $ cd demos/blinky/out/
+    $ node server/server.js
-    $ python -m SimpleHTTPServer
     ```

-1. Open http://localhost:8000/blinky.html in your browser.
+1. Open http://localhost:7829 in your browser and click 'Blinky'.
 1. Blinky runs!

 ## Attribution